pfazenda/CtxMod_BCVTB_EnergyPlus/README.md

 Brief Description
 ==================================

-These simulation files concern the experimental setup and application example used for Context-based Thermodynamic Modeling of Building Spaces.
-The repository contains simulation files for a single Thermal Zone using the Buildings Controls Virtual Test Bed (BCVTB) and EnergyPlus.
-It also contains the Matlab simulation of the same building, using a Context-based model.
-The repository includes the following files:
+The CtxMod_BCVTB_EnergyPlus repository contains simulation files used in the application example for Context-based Thermodynamic Modeling of Building Spaces.
+These files contain the simulation of a single Thermal Zone using the Buildings Controls Virtual Test Bed (BCVTB) and EnergyPlus, including the Matlab simulation of the same building using a
+Context-based model.

+In this repository we outline the following files:

 Simple.idf: The EnergyPlus input building used in the simulation.